University Centre Finance

 - Intervene in cases where a student may be considering giving up their course because of financial problems.

 The Student Opportunity Fund awards are conditional to the students' expenditure being higher than their income.

 Applying for a Bursary

 Applications will only be considered from enrolled students.
-To be considered, all students must follow the college procedure which includes the completion and submission of a Student Financial Awards application form (available from Student Services) with supporting documents, such as student finance awards notice and other evidence.
-This will be followed by an advisory interview.
+To be considered, all students must follow the college procedure which includes the completion and submission of a Student Financial Awards application form via Pay My Student with supporting documents, such as student finance awards notice, 3 months bank statements and other evidence were applicable.
+This will be followed by a short advisory interview.

 Please note all bursary funds are limited and any bursaries applications and hardship funding may be closed before the end of the academic year once the allocations have been made.

 Childcare Grants may be available through Student Finance England for Higher Education students with dependant children in registered or accredited childcare.
-It cannot be claimed for if a student is already claiming the childcare element of the Working Tax Credit from the Inland Revenue.
+It cannot be claimed for if a student is already claiming the childcare element of the Working Tax Credit from the HMRC.

 Parents' Learning Allowance

 If you are a full-time student with dependent children, you may be entitled to help from the Parents' Learning Allowance through Student Finance England.
 This extra finance (along with the Childcare Grant) can help pay for childcare and other costs related to your course.